mpatric/badass/readme.md

 Some features:

 -   Admin interface, with support for (unpublished) draft posts and draft versions
--   Anti-spam protection on comments (via [Akismet](http://akismet.com/)
+-   Anti-spam protection on comments via [Akismet](http://akismet.com/)
 -   Assets stored on [Amazon S3](http://aws.amazon.com/s3/)
 -   Avatars on comments pulled from [Gravatar](http://gravatar.com/)
--   Apps built with this engine can easily be hosted on [Heroku](http://www.heroku.com/).
+-   Apps built with this engine can easily be hosted on [Heroku](http://www.heroku.com/)
 -   Atom feeds for posts and comments
 -   Highly customisable